nishant-nimbare/nishant-nimbare.github.io/_posts/2021-02-13-letsencrypt-Nginx-docker.md

 source : [https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)

 I 100% recommend to read the original article as it explains everything in detail.
 To give you a gist, you run certbot in a independent container, with 2 common shared volumes between them, one for storing the certs and another for http resource of challenge.
 Didn't try this one but it looks like it works on the webroot method.
-There's just one catch, which the author explains under `The Chicken or the Egg?`, basically nginx won't start without ssl certs and certbot won't get certs without nginx - since we are using webroot, so you will need to run a script that does this ....
+There's just one catch, which the author explains under `The Chicken or the Egg?`, basically nginx won't start without SSL certs and certbot won't get certs without nginx - since we are using webroot, so you will need to run a script that does this ....
 > Create a dummy certificate, start nginx, delete the dummy and request the real certificates.

 # 2 Certbot in the same container as Nginx

 source : [https://medium.com/@vshab/nginx-with-lets-encrypt-in-docker-container-e549d18c00d7](https://medium.com/@vshab/nginx-with-lets-encrypt-in-docker-container-e549d18c00d7)

 Easier than the previous one in my opinion.
 Here, the author installs & runs certbot in same container as Nginx.
 But don't forget to attach a bind-mount or volume to `/etc/letsencrypt` so that the certificate persist even after container is removed, though it will work even without that.
-To avoid the chicken & egg problem mentioned above, the author here uses an entrypoint script to get the certificates in standalone mode before nginx starts, thus by the time nginx is running the ssl certs will be in place and nginx won't complain.
+To avoid the chicken & egg problem mentioned above, the author here uses an entrypoint script to get the certificates in standalone mode before nginx starts, thus by the time nginx is running the SSL certs will be in place and nginx won't complain.

 Since the renewal method is different from the initial one you'll need a cron job for automatic renewal.